-Most expats have no reason to be overly concerned about safety in Fiji, as it is a very popular and accommodating destination.
-However, much of the country is still developing, and therefore common sense and basic safety precautions are always recommended.
+Most expats have no reason to be overly concerned about safety in Fiji, as it is a highly popular and accommodating destination.
+That said, much of the country is still developing, which means it certainly isn't without crime, so common sense, vigilance and basic safety precautions are always recommended.

 Crime in Fiji